ablanco1950/-solar_panel_anomalies-Yolo/README.md

 Considerations:

 The results obtained are comparable with those offered in the query https://universe.roboflow.com/ron-zhyan/solar-panel-anomalies-hikbk-0joqn/model/1 .
-An Excel sheet with the results obtained with both models is attached.
+An Excel sheet with the results obtained with both models is attached : ComparingResultsSolarPanelAnomalies.xlsx.
 It has also been tested with yolov10 instead of yolov11 and the results have been worse

 References: